testcontainers/testcontainers-node/README.md

 ## Usage

-Run your app with the `DEBUG=testcontainers` env variable set to see debug output.
+Run your app with the `DEBUG=testcontainers` environment variable set to see debug output.

 The following environment variables are supported: